kindo-tk/forest_fire/README.md

 The model will output the predicted Fire Weather Index (FWI) based on the input parameters.

+## Deployment

+You can access the deployed application at the following URL: https://forest-fire-z70n.onrender.com

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: